-Recently more emphasis has been put on the long term impact pesticides and other materials have on humans, other organisms and the environment.
-The health and environmental testing required by the EPA to register and approve a pesticide label is extensive.
-New testing is being implemented and data from other sources is also available.
-As a result there is more information on product toxicology and environmental impact is becoming available.
-The number of pesticides registered along with the amount of data, availability of data, the number of sources and how it is presented can make the evaluation of these materials time consuming.
+Recently more emphasis has been put on the long term impact that pesticides and other materials have on humans, other organisms and the environment.
+Testing required to register and approve a pesticide label is extensive, however it is not independently overviewed by the EPA.
+New testing is also being implemented by manufacturers and other sources of data.
+As a result more information on product toxicology and environmental impact is becoming available.
+The number of pesticides registered along with the amount and availability of data, the number of sources and how it is presented, can make the evaluation process time consuming.

-The IPM Coordinator and IPM Committee will research available data and sources in order to establish guidelines which will be used to further evaluate and inform staff of the possible long term environmental impact of each pesticides currently being used or being considered for use.
-Manufactures are working to develop new product which have lower impact on the environment.
-It is important for staff to evaluate these products and how they may fit in the IPM program.
+The IPM Coordinator and IPM Committee will research and evaluate available data and sources in order to establish guidelines and inform staff of the possible long term environmental impact of each pesticide considered for use.
+Manufactures are constantly working to develop new products which have lower impact on the environment.
+It is important for staff to evaluate these products as they are made available and how they may fit in the IPM program.